christiandadzie/methane-flux-okavango/README.md

 # Mapping Methane Across the Okavango Delta

 Wetlands are the largest natural source of methane on Earth, but measuring emissions across vast, remote landscapes at scale is not practical.
-This project asks whether a model trained on global flux data can predict where and when methane is released across one of Africa's most significant wetland ecosystems — and the answer surprised us.
+This project asks whether a model trained on global flux data can predict where and when methane is released across one of Africa's most significant wetland ecosystems.

 *Lead analyst: Christian Dadzie | Environmental Data Science, Yale School of the Environment, Fall 2024 | Group project with Dylan Morse*